McCormick Adds Valarie Sheppard To Its Board Of Directors | ESM Magazine

 Board Of Directors

-Sheppard's appointment is part of the board's commitment to ensure that it has a relevant mix of skills and experiences that complement McCormick's strategy and promote effective governance practices.
+Sheppard's appointment is part of the board's commitment to ensure that it has a relevant mix of skills and experiences that complement McCormick's strategy and promote effective governance practices, the company noted.

-The Cholula-maker aims to add experienced leaders with diverse backgrounds and perspectives.

 With Sheppard's appointment, the board of directors of McCormick will comprise 13 members, including 11 independent directors.